skarlekar/smart-quora/README.md

   action: DENY
 }
 ```
 Note: Rules are evaluated from top (most specific) to bottom (least specific).
 As soon as the Participant, Operation and Resource match for a rule then subsequent rules are not evaluated.
 If no ACL rule fires then the access control decision is DENY.
-Therefore, remebe
+Therefore, remember to add this rule around the top of the _permissions.acl_ file as shown here.
 > Written with [StackEdit](https://stackedit.io/).